How to participate

 Throwing Candy, etc.: Parade participants are not allowed to throw candy or other things to people viewing the parade.
 We do not want to encourage kids to run into the parade route where they may be injured.
 Distribution by people walking along the curb is OK.
 Distribution of any kind of political literature, fans, balloons, etc. from the parade is not allowed, but is OK if done on the sidewalk ONLY if nowhere near the politician to whom it refers.

 Parade entrants, except for dignitaries and paid groups, are eligible to receive cash prizes.
-Winners will be announced during the Evening Program at the Takoma Park Middle School and posted on the web site.
+Winners will be announced following the parade and posted on this website.
 Winners will receive their check via mail after July 4th.

 The panel of parade judges consists of a diverse group of Takoma Park residents, business owners, and other individuals affiliated with Takoma Park.